ava-labs/avalanche-docs/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ✗ Provide the path to the upgrade file to import: <networkUpgradesConf>
 ```

-## Upload the custom vm to your cloud nodes
+## Upload the Custom VM to your Cloud Nodes

 Assume your cloud validators belong to the cluster <clusterName>

-Let's tell the validators to start tracking the subnet subnetName, while uploading
+Let's tell the validators to start tracking the Subnet subnetName, while uploading
-and compiling the custom vm.
+and compiling the custom VM.

 ```shell
 avalanche node sync clusterName subnetName